Approvals and pool fence safety - residential projects

 Safe swimming pool barrier requirements are specified in QDC MP3.4.

-If there are next steps for compliance identified at the inspection, a Form 61 is issued.
-There is a three month window to provide required documents/ evidence of rectification.
+If there are next steps for compliance identified at the inspection, a Form 61 is issued and BA&A will outline the window of time to provide required documents/ evidence of rectification.

 - Should longer be required, a new inspection can be booked.